Top 10 Programming Languages for Engineers

 What are low-level languages?

-Learning any of these 10 programming languages listed below is very important in the engineering field.
-This is not only because they can be a required subject in some engineering programs but also because engineering development and software technology go hand in hand.
+Learning any programming language is very important in the engineering field, especially as the digital revolution continues apace.
+This is not only because they can be a required subject in some engineering programs, but also because engineering development and software technology go hand in hand.

-Programming languages are essential in the life of an engineer.
-It starts in college and matures throughout an engineer’s career.
-Mechanical engineers, software engineers, system engineers or architects, and electronics engineers, among other branches, all need to use computer coding or software programming in the workplace.
+Programming languages are becoming ever more essential to the work of all types of engineers.
+Mechanical engineers, software engineers, system engineers or architects, and electronics engineers, among other fields, will all likely need to use computer coding or software programming in the workplace at some point in their careers.

 What are the top 10 programming languages for engineers?

-Also written as VB.NET.
-It is an object-oriented programming language with multiple paradigms.
+Also written as VB.NET, Visual Basic is yet another example of an object-oriented programming language -- but with multiple paradigms.
 This language is best executed on the .NET Framework of Microsoft.
 VB.NET is a structured programming language.
 It uses statements to indicate actions to be taken by the computer.

 Certain keywords used by the language include “If,” “Select Case,” “Loop,” “For Each,” and “Else” among other reserved keywords.